objetos/q_p5fx/create_quadrille/create_quadrille_jagged_array.md

 The `createQuadrille` function creates a **quadrille** and fills its cells using items from a [jagged_array](https://en.wikipedia.org/wiki/Jagged_array).
 The array can contain any combination of [valid JavaScript values](https://www.w3schools.com/js/js_datatypes.asp), with `null` representing empty cells.

 ## Example 1: Images, Text, Colors, Numbers, and Emojis

-This example creates a quadrille using a mix of images, numbers, colors, text (including emojis), and empty cells (`null`).

 {{< p5-global-iframe quadrille="true" width="625" height="425" >}}
 'use strict';